pauldambra/blog_source/_posts/2026-01-30-how-i-use-llms-three.md

 Let's ~~growth hack blog visitor numbers~~ record how I use them today as a little reflection on where I think they work and where they don't.
 Something I can revisit as the tech (and my skill with it) improves

-This is update number three, or entry number three, depending on how you want to count it.
-So, here are the changes in how I'm using LLMs
+This is update number two, or entry number three, depending on how you want to count it.

 [the first entry is here](/2025/07/how-i-use-llms.html) [the second entry is here](/2026/01/how-i-use-llms-2.html)

 * XP pedant agent
 * primarily using LLMs
-* manage context
 * throw away way more work
 * be very strict with what i _do_ type
 * i approach understanding code differently